 In 2014, the Maine Supreme Judicial Court ruled that the Orono school district violated the state’s Human Rights Act by not allowing Nicole to use girls’ bathrooms.
 It was the first time that a state high court concluded that a transgender person has the right to use the bathroom of the gender with which they identify.
-Nicole is a biological male who identified as a girl beginning at age 2.

 The ruling represented a groundbreaking victory for the Boston-based Gay & Lesbian Advocates & Defenders, and the Berman & Simmons law firm, which assisted GLAD and the ACLU of Maine in the representation of Nicole.

 In Friday’s presentation at Maine Law, Nofsinger, Nicole, and Wayne Maines will reflect on Nicole’s journey, the legal battles, and the momentum achieved through victory.